 For any questions – or story suggestions – please email the team at email@example.com.

-ComEd Collaborates with IIT to Create One of the First Microgrid Clusters in the World
+ComEd Proposal Would Create One of the First Microgrid Clusters in the World

 ComEd is working with the Illinois Institute of Technology (IIT) on two grants it was awarded from the Department of Energy to develop and test microgrid technology that would support critical public infrastructure.
 A microgrid is a small power grid that can disconnect from the main grid to ensure that even during extreme weather or a cyber or physical attack, power will keep flowing to critical infrastructure, customers and businesses.